 A playdate at the Art Institute of Chicago sounds swanky, doesn’t it?
 That’s why I love this city.
 Even the renowned museum in Chicago’s Grant Park has something for kids.

 Yesterday we met our friend and her boys.
 She took public transportation, I drove.
-The museum has a good “directions and parking” section on its site here but I’d like to elaborate on my favorite place to park.
-The East Monroe Street and Millennium Park garage is “wheel” accessible — your stroller will fit in the elevator and you’ll exit right across the street from the Modern Wing Entrance on Monroe.
+The museum has a good “directions and parking” section on its site, but I’d like to elaborate on my favorite place to park.
+The East Monroe Street and Millennium Park garage is “wheel” accessible — your stroller will fit in the elevator, and you’ll exit right across the street from the Modern Wing Entrance on Monroe.
 The entrance to the garage is on Columbus Drive between Randolph and Monroe streets.
 When you enter the garage, turn LEFT or SOUTH and try to find a parking spot as south as possible.
-The rows are labeled with letters; anything at the end of the alphabet (R, S, T, etc) will get you close to the elevator.
-Take it up to the street level and there you are — just steps away from the entrance.
+The rows are labeled with letters; anything at the end of the alphabet (R, S, T, etc.) will get you close to the elevator.
+Take it up to the street level, and there you are — steps away from the entrance.
 It’s not cheap, by the way.
-Two hours cost me $23 and with my membership I got $5 off.
+Two hours cost me $23, and with my membership, I got $5 off.
 You’ll see below, though, why this was worth it to me.

 THE BEST KEPT SECRET

-The museum’s Ryan Education Center is a place where families (and other groups, like school groups) can visit for FREE.
+The museum’s Ryan Education Center is where families (and other groups, like school groups) can visit for FREE.
 Do not stand in the long line waiting to buy tickets.
-Just bypass it and you’ll see the entrance on your left in the Modern Wing.
-It has a Family Room where kids can play with blocks, magnets, animal toys, or read books, and across the hall is the Picture Book Gallery where you can view original works of art then look at picture books at the table in the middle of the room.
+Just bypass it, and you’ll see the entrance on your left in the Modern Wing.
+It has a Family Room where kids can play with blocks, magnets, animal toys, or read books, and across the hall is the Picture Book Gallery, where you can view original works of art then look at picture books at the table in the middle of the room.
 You can learn more about family activities on this section of the museum’s website.
-Scroll down and click the tabs.

 If you’ve paid admission, check out the museum’s cafe.
 The food is fantastic and the seating area is comfortable with plenty of high chairs and booster seats.